Time-Varying Bayesian Optimization Without a Metronome: : Bayesian Optimization in the Long Term

 \section{\AlgoName: Bayesian Optimization in the Long Term}

-In the previous section, we have made two recommendations about the dataset size and the observation removal policy for TVBO algorithms.
-These recommendations are only useful if the optimization task is carried out in the long term, that is, over a sufficiently long period of time so that removing observations from $\mathcal{D}$ produces a noticeable effect on performance.
+In the previous section, we have made two recommendations about the dataset size and the observation removal policy for TVBO algorithms, which are only useful when the optimization task is carried out in the long term, that is, over a sufficiently long period of time so that removing observations from $\mathcal{D}$ produces a noticeable effect on the response time $R(n)$ and, therefore, on performance.

-In this section, we propose \AlgoName, a new TVBO algorithm that follows our recommendations.
-The pseudocode is provided in Algorithm~\ref{alg:dbo}. \AlgoName\ follows three simple steps: (i)~at time $t$, find a promising query $(\bm x_t, t)$, (ii)~observe the noisy $f(\bm x_t, t)$ and augment $\mathcal{D}$ with the collected observation and (iii)~remove stale observations if necessary.
-The algorithm is based on W-DBO~\cite{bardou2024too}, but replaces the arbitrary budget used by W-DBO to remove stale observations by the principled maximal dataset size deduced from Theorem~\ref{thm:upper_regret_bound}.
-Consequently, \AlgoName\ can be used on widely different devices since the maximal dataset size~\eqref{eq:max_dataset_size} will naturally adapt to the available computing power at hand.
+In this section, we propose \AlgoName, a new TVBO algorithm that follows these two recommendations.
+The pseudocode is provided in Algorithm~\ref{alg:dbo}. \AlgoName\ follows three simple steps: (i)~at time $t$, find a promising query $(\bm x_t, t)$, (ii)~observe the response $f(\bm x_t, t)$ and augment $\mathcal{D}$ with the collected observation and (iii)~remove stale observations if necessary.
+The algorithm is based on W-DBO~\citep{bardou2024too}, but replaces the arbitrary budget used by W-DBO to remove stale observations by the principled maximal dataset size deduced from Theorem~\ref{thm:upper_regret_bound}.
+This has important implications in practice.
+For example, unlike W-DBO, \AlgoName\ can be used on widely different devices as the maximal dataset size~\eqref{eq:max_dataset_size} naturally adapts to different response times (which may be affected by the computing powers of the devices).

-In practice, the response time $R(n)$ can be estimated in a similar way as the GP surrogate hyperparameters (e.g., variance $\lambda$, spatial and temporal lengthscales for $k_S$ and $k_T$, noise level $\sigma^2_0$).
-At the beginning of any iteration, let us denote by $n$ the dataset size $|\mathcal{D}|$.
-The corresponding response time $R(n)$ can be measured as the duration between two consecutive calls to the clock $\mathcal{C}$ used in Algorithm~\ref{alg:dbo} to obtain the current time.
-Next, the observation $(n, R(n))$ is added to another dataset, denoted by $\mathcal{R}$, which will be used to model and infer the response time of \AlgoName.
-To do so, remember that the computational complexity of GP inference scales with $\mathcal{O}(n^3)$.
-Therefore, we conduct a 3rd-degree polynomial regression on the dataset $\mathcal{R}$ to estimate the response time $R(n)$ used in \AlgoName.
+\paragraph{Estimating the Reponse Time.} In Algorithm~\ref{alg:dbo}, $R(n)$ is inferred in real-time, similarly to the GP surrogate hyperparameters (e.g., the variance $\lambda$, the spatial and temporal lengthscales for $k_S$ and $k_T$, the noise level $\sigma^2_0$).
+At the beginning of any iteration on dataset $\mathcal{D}$ (and dataset size $|\mathcal{D}|$), the corresponding response time $R(|\mathcal{D}|)$ is measured as the duration between two consecutive calls to the clock $\mathcal{C}$ used in Algorithm~\ref{alg:dbo} to obtain the current time.
+Next, the observation $(|\mathcal{D}|, R(|\mathcal{D}|))$ is added to another dataset, denoted by $\mathcal{R}$, which is fed to a regression model that infers the response time of~\AlgoName.
+Remember that the computational complexity of GP inference scales as $\mathcal{O}(|\mathcal{D}|^3)$.
+Therefore, we conduct a 3rd-degree polynomial regression on the dataset $\mathcal{R}$ to estimate the response time $R(|\mathcal{D}|)$ used in \AlgoName.